JanGalante/javascript-starter-kit-demo-api/README.md

 git push heroku master - publish the app.
 In the end of the console output you find the url to the app

-When all the above is done once you just have to... git push heroku master - To push the master branch from git and publish
+When all the above is done once you just have to... git push heroku master - To push the master branch from git and publishn

+Other
+heroku domains - View existing domains heroku domains:add www.example.com - Add a custom domain with a subdomain